 We believe that art has enormous power to contribute to a student’s personal development in creativity, independence, judgement and self-reflection.
 This is why the department offers all students within the school regardless of age or ability the opportunity to participate in our lunchtime ‘Open Workshops’.

 Subject mastery extension (SME) workshops are also run weekly at lunchtime and students are invited to attend.
 Opportunities are also available for students to continue practical work outside timetabled lessons, at lunchtime and after school.
+We have also introduced a costume-making workshop which is being led by the Mercury Theatre.

 High quality displays in the department and around the school building, and annual exhibitions allow us to celebrate the success and creativity of our students.
 Students also have a long tradition of exhibiting their work outside the school, including venues such as Firstsite, Colchester, The Mall Galleries, London and Essex Showcase for the Arts.
 Competitions are also a regular feature of the Department in order to encourage students to extend and explore their creative skills beyond the curriculum.